 - a) Physical education should be compulsory in every school, university and prison to combat lifestyle diseases such as diabetes and hypertension.
 Furthermore, communities should have recreational facilities, including gyms and sporting facilities.
-This will be the responsibility of the Department of Education and municipalities respectively.
+This will be the coordinated by the Department of Sports, Arts and Culture and municipalities respectively.
 Green spaces and sporting and recreation facilities should be prioritised in integrated development plans. - b) The number of social workers needs to be increased.
-For example, the Department of Social Development provides a scholarship for people studying to become social workers. - c) The Department of Sport and Recreation, together with the Department of Cooperative Governance and Traditional Affairs, should provide a plan on how sport and recreation facilities will be established maintained and protected from vandals. - d) The Department of Basic Education, together with parents, should promote interpersonal and coping skills through better implementation of the National Life-Skills programme, as part of the school curriculum. - e) The Department of Social Development should implement the White Paper on Families (2013) to strengthen families.
+For example, the Department of Social Development provides a scholarship for people studying to become social workers.
+Many of these trained graduates are not being absorbed into jobs despite the identified need for social workers in the country. - c) The Department of Sport, Arts and Culture, together with the Department of Cooperative Governance and Traditional Affairs, should provide a plan on how sport and recreation facilities will be established maintained and protected from vandals. - d) The Department of Basic Education, together with parents, should promote interpersonal and coping skills through better implementation of the National Life-Skills programme, as part of the school curriculum. - e) The Department of Social Development should implement the White Paper on Families (2013) to strengthen families.